-We intend to develop a steady series of drug candidates through Phase IIa clinical trials and then to engage in a series of out-licensing transactions to the pharmaceutical and biotechnology companies.
-These companies would then conduct later-stage clinical development, regulatory approval and eventual marketing of the drug.
-We expect that such out-license transactions would include upfront license fees, milestone/success payments and royalties.
+Subject to adequate capital, we intend to develop a steady series of drug candidates through Phase IIa clinical trials and then to engage in a series of out-licensing transactions to the pharmaceutical and biotechnology companies.
+These companies would then conduct later-stage clinical development, regulatory approval, and eventual marketing of the drug.
+We expect that such out-license transactions would include upfront license fees, milestone/success payments, and royalties.
 We intend to maximize the quality and frequency of these transactions, while minimizing the time and cost to achieve meaningful candidates for out-licensing.